 Types of Coronavirus Testing

-The CDC recommends a COVID-19 test called a nasopharyngeal swab.
-The technician will put a special 6-inch cotton swab up both sides of your nose and move it around for about 15 seconds.
+The CDC recommends a COVID-19 test called a nasopharyngeal swab fo coronavirus.
+A special 6-inch cotton swab is inserted up each of your nostrals and movedaround for about 15 seconds.
 It won’t hurt, but it might be uncomfortable.
-They’ll send the swab to a lab to test the material from inside your nose.
+The swab is then sent to a lab to test the material from inside your nose.

 Other COVID-19 tests include swabs of: